vetlefo/vaim2/ROADMAP.md

 Below is a comprehensive, end-to-end solution that expands upon the provided framework and demonstrates how to integrate the various AI tools, automation infrastructure, and methodological principles into a unified, maintainable system.
-This “final answer” weaves together all phases (1–9) and shows where each tool—Claude 3.5 Sonnet, Deepseek Coder V3, Codestal 2/M-01, O1 Pro, N8N, and MCP—fits into the overall architecture.
+This "final answer" weaves together all phases (1–9) and shows where each tool—Claude 3.5 Sonnet, Deepseek Coder V3, Codestal 2/M-01, O1 Pro, N8N, and MCP—fits into the overall architecture.
 Master Integration Overview

     Infrastructure Foundations (Phase 1)